ahk-d/GPT-from-scratch-implementation-and-tutorial/gpt-report/GPT_Implementation_Article.md

-'use client';

-import { useState } from 'react';
-import ReactMarkdown from 'react-markdown';
-import remarkGfm from 'remark-gfm';
-import { Prism as SyntaxHighlighter } from 'react-syntax-highlighter';
-import { tomorrow } from 'react-syntax-highlighter/dist/esm/styles/prism';

-export default function Home() {
-  const [markdownContent] = useState(`# Building GPT from Scratch: A Comprehensive Implementation Guide
+# Building GPT from Scratch: A Comprehensive Implementation Guide

 ## Abstract